-Caitlin Gotimer, soprano, is from Malverne, New York.
-She is currently pursuing an Artist Diploma in Opera at the University of Cincinnati College-Conservatory of Music, where she received a Masters of Music in Voice in 2017.
-This season at CCM, Caitlin will sing Dalinda in Ariodante and Suor Angelica in Suor Angelica.
-A lover of new opera, Caitlin will workshop Rufus Wainwright's Hadrian with Cincinnati Opera's Opera Fusion: New Works, singing Plotina.
-In the spring of 2017, Caitlin sang the role of Anne Sexton in Conrad Sousa's Transformations.
+In the 2017-18 season, Caitlin was a part of the Artist Diploma in Opera program at the University of Cincinnati College-Conservatory of Music, where she received a Masters of Music in Voice in 2017.
+During her time at CCM, Caitlin sang Suor Angelica in Suor Angelica, Dalinda in Ariodante, and Anne Sexton in Conrad Sousa's Transformations.

-In the summer 2017, Caitlin returned to the Crested Butte Opera Studio to sing Lauretta in Gianni Schicchi.
+During the summer of 2017, Caitlin returned to the Crested Butte Opera Studio to sing Lauretta in Gianni Schicchi.
 She debuted at the company in the summer of 2016, singing Musetta in another Puccini favorite, La bohème.